 - If you can start building credit now, it will help you in the future.
 Although it isn’t one of the largest factors that affect your credit score, the length of time does have an impact.
 Think about getting a credit card to pay for little things that you would normally buy, like gas.
 Doing so will improve your credit score due to your on-time payments and length of credit history.

-The last thing I want to say is for you: Be transparent; share your financial situation with your kids.
+The last thing I want to, parents, say is for you: Be transparent; share your financial situation with your kids.
 A lot of what we learn about personal finance is through trial and error.
-Show them what you do and tell them why, including- no, ESPECIALLY- your mistakes.
-With those details, your kids will be more prepared when the situation comes their way and they’ll remember what you said about it.
+Show your teens what you do and tell them why, including- no, ESPECIALLY- your mistakes.
+With those details, your teens will be more prepared when the situation comes their way and they’ll remember what you said about it.

 Even if they don’t say it out loud, they will thank you for it.